thisisqubika/react-native-template/.github/pull_request_template.md

 #### :page_facing_up: Description:

-A good description of the problem this PR address.
+A good description of the problem this PR addresses.

 ---